willcl-ark/lnd_grpc/README.md

 A simple library to provide a Python 3 interface to the lnd lightning client gRPC.

+This version of the library has been compiled with rpc.proto from the v0.5.1-beta tag on github

 ## Install requires:
 * `grpcio`
 * `grpcio-tools`